SC5/angular-rate-limiter/README.md

         AngularRateLimiterProvider.addRateLimiter({
             match: 'api.mydomain.com',  // Only use limiting on request which URL contain 'api.mydomain.com'
             bucketSize: 10,             // Maximum number of tokens bucket can hold
             tokensPerInterval: 10,      // Add 10 token per interval
-            tokenInterval: 1000          // Add tokens every 1s
+            tokenInterval: 1000,        // Add tokens every 1s
-        });

-        // Wait for 100ms before trying to get token for request angularRateLimterProvider.setRequestDelay(100);

-        // Do not retry request when HTTP code 429 is received angularRateLimterProvider.setRetryDelay(-1);
+            retryDelay: -1              // Do not retry request when HTTP code 429 is received });

         // Enable limiters
         AngularRateLimiterProvider.enableLimiters();